aptos-labs/developer-docs/docs/move/book/abilities.md

 In this case: `Ignorable` has the `drop` ability. `Pair` has `copy`, `drop`, and `store`.

 All of these abilities have strong guarantees over these gated operations.
-The operation can be performed on the value only if it has that ability; even if the value is deeply nested inside of some other collection!
+The operation can be performed on the value only if it has that ability; even if the value is deeply nested inside some other collection!

 As such: when declaring a struct’s abilities, certain requirements are placed on the fields.
 All fields must satisfy these constraints.
 These rules are necessary so that structs satisfy the reachability rules for the abilities given above.
 If a struct is declared with the ability...